SegNova/Fotomatic_Codecademy_Project/README.md

 ### 11-07-20

-- Worked on the Feature sections
+- Worked on the Feature, Filter, Quotes, and Footer sections
+  - Feature

     - Fixed the image and sectioin height,widht, and margin.
+    - Re-size the images and padding.
+    - maring the title.

+  - Quotes

+    - HTML fix: code was commented out.
+    - Quote class was not properly called.
+    - Margin fix.

+  - Footer

+    - Margin fix.